Jayshah25/Stock-Analysis-Crew/README.md

 ## How to use the Streamlit app?

+Although, a deployed version of the Streamlit app is available [here](https://stock-analysis-crew-a2pfqfwhbvgvvljgrs26qs.streamlit.app/), you might like to have a local setup for experimentation.
 After you have followed the steps described in the previous section, in the case of successful installation, a new window with the web app should pop up and it should look like the image shown below.

 ![Initial Setup](images/initial_setup.png)